Umair-230104/BI-MiniProjects/README.md

 Alcohol content does appear to positively influence wine quality.
 Especially when it’s in the 11–14% range.
 But more in white win where high-quality ratings (8–9) are more frequent with higher alcohol percentages.

+Task 12

+residual sugar, total sulfur dioxide, pH and sulphates are dropped as they have weak correlation under 0.05 there are no highly correlated attributes the highest alchohol with 0.48 which is not high enough to worry about.